ryanrios-cyber/ryanrios-cyber/README.md

 <h2>📈 What I’m Working On</h2>

-- Expanding SOC lab scenarios and attack simulations
+- Expanding hands-on labs focused on system troubleshooting and log analysis
-- Adding more Wireshark traffic analysis investigations
+- Building real-world IT support scenarios (Windows systems, user issues, network troubleshooting)
-- Strengthening detection and incident response skills
+- Strengthening skills in system monitoring and incident investigation
-- Actively applying for Cybersecurity Analyst roles
+- Actively applying for IT Support / Help Desk opportunities while continuing to grow in cybersecurity

 ---